Adventure International: History

 After the success of Adams' first text adventure, Adventureland, other games followed rapidly, with Adventure International (or "AI") releasing about two games a year.
 Initially the games were drawn from the founders' imaginations, with themes ranging from fantasy to horror and sometimes science fiction.
 Some of the later games were written by Scott Adams with other collaborators.

 In 1980, five of the company's games were ported to the VIC-20.
 Developer Neil Harris recalled: "[O]ur sales guys could not figure out what they were gonna do with them.
 'What are these games?
 It's all words on the screen!
 There's no graphics!
 What kind of a video game doesn't have video?' [laughs] And they became the best-selling cartridges for the VIC-20, period."

 By 1983 the company was employing 40 people and was based in Longwood, Florida.

 Fourteen games later, Adventure International began to release games drawn from film and fiction.
 The Buckaroo Banzai game was based on the film The Adventures of Buckaroo Banzai Across the 8th Dimension (1984).
 Other games came from Marvel Comics - Adventure International released three Questprobe games based on the Marvel characters The Incredible Hulk, Spider-Man, The Human Torch and the Thing.

 In 1982, Adventure International began releasing Scott Adams Graphic Adventures for computers like the Apple II, while continuing to sell text-only games for less powerful computers such as the VIC-20 and TI 99/4A.
 Graphic adventures like The Hobbit increased expectations of such games, however, and Adventure International's graphic adventures were inferior to others resulting in a rapid loss of market share.
-At its peak in late 1983/early 1984, Adventure International employed approximately 50 staff and published titles from over 300 independent programmer/authors.
+At its peak in late 1983/early 1984, right at the cusp of the video game crash of 1983, Adventure International employed approximately 50 staff and published titles from over 300 independent programmer/authors.

 Adventure International was based in the Sabal Point subdivision of Longwood - at 155 Sabal Palm Drive, Longwood, Florida near the east side of Sabal Point Elementary School.
 The company also had a retail store located in Sweetwater Oaks at 966 Fox Valley Drive, Longwood.

 Adventure International went bankrupt in 1986.
 The copyrights for its games reverted to the bank and eventually back to Scott Adams who released them as shareware.

 In Europe the "Adventure International" name was a trading name of Adventure Soft and other games were released under the name that were not from Adventure International in the US.